Mandarin Crème Brûlée Recipe

 - 1 teaspoon (5g) vanilla extract

-- Mix (do not whip) the egg yolks, eggs, mandarin juice, and 112g of brown sugar until everything is nicely combined.
-Put cream into a saucepan, add mandarin zest, then over medium heat, warm cream to scalding point (stirring occasionally).
+- Mix (do not whip) the egg yolks, eggs, tangerine juice, and brown sugar until everything is nicely combined.
+Put cream into a saucepan, add tangerine zest, then over medium heat, warm cream to scalding point (stirring occasionally).

 - Gradually pour the egg mixture into cream, stirring constantly.
 Add salt and vanilla.
 Strain custard (it will still be liquidy) into a container that is easy to pour out of, using a fine mesh strainer.